Chewton Mendip: Governance

-Chewton Mendip has its own Parish council which has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
+Chewton Mendip has its own parish council which has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Nedge Ward which is represented by one councillor of Non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Wells Rural District, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-It is also part of the Mendip North West Division which is represented by one councillor on the Somerset County Council which is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Mendip (established under the Local Government Act 1972).
+It was part of Wells Rural District before 1974.

 The village falls within the 'Chewton Mendip and Ston Easton' electoral ward.
 The ward starts in Ston Easton, passes westwards to Chewton Mendip and then continues west to Charterhouse.
 The total ward population as at the 2011 census was 2,147.

-It is also part of the Wells constituency county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected six MEPs using the d'Hondt method of party-list proportional representation.
+It is also part of the Wells and Mendip Hills county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one Member of Parliament (MP) by the first past the post system of election.